 3. No More Room?
 Toss It.

 Last but definitely not least is the rule of “No room?
 No stay”.
 When you live by this rule you’ll always have room for your stuff.
 That top shelf where all my baking things go?
-There’s still plenty of room because I did a clear out and since I’m not doing a lot of baking right now I’m not buying more.
+I still have plenty of room because I did a clear out as I’m not doing a lot of baking right now.